TANDEXX/nierdzewny/README.md

 ## about
 this is my operating system writen in rust.
-I writed this for fun but I am putting here some things that are better than linux things for me.
+I write it for fun, but I have some interesting ideas to make

 ### first time
+Only on linux or mac, for windows `manage.py` script won't work properly. when you have downloaded this project, then go to this project directory and run:
-when you downloaded this project then cd into project dir then run `chmod -R +x . && mkdir boot/boot/rust/.cargo && ln -s "$(pwd)"/boot/boot/rust/config.toml boot/boot/rust/.cargo/config.toml` because you need execute permitions and fix one file position on this project
+`chmod -R +x . && mkdir boot/boot/rust/.cargo && ln -s "$(pwd)"/boot/boot/rust/config.toml boot/boot/rust/.cargo/config.toml`
+This makes executable permitions for project and creates some symbolic links

 ### build
-you need rust nightly to build project but this is installed by `manage.sh` script for unix & linux. on windows you can build it but manually or writing own script if you known the `.bat` scripts.
+You need rust nightly for building this project

-build it to bin file image using: `./manage.sh --ball --release`.
+build it to bin file image using: `./manage.py -bi --release`.

 ### running
-this is runned by script in qemu and cannot run in `virtualbox` because it generate `.bin` file for now.

-run it using: `./manage.sh --ball --run`.
+run it using: `./manage.py -r`.

 ### script
-this script is only for linux & unix.
-On Mac'os this doesn't work because this  script is writen in bash no sh. if rust nightly or required packages are not installed, then script will automatically install them (if you agree to that). script has configuration in `config.desktop` file, and you can easily change that because before all keys are descriptions.
+`manage.py` script is writen for linux and maybe will work on mac'os, but won't work on windows.

 ### licence
 this project is `open source` and original author is `TANDEX`.

 ### name
 name is from Polish language meaning `stainless`.

+### changing version
+If you are developing this system and want to change version:
+Change variable `boot_name` and version display function or someting in manage.py Then modify `out/img/boot/grub/grub.cfg` to pass boot name Also you can change version in `boot/boot/rust/Cargo.toml` (not neccesary)